Diagnosis of back pain

 Computed tomography (CT)

-It is used to see structures of the spine that cannot be seen on an X-ray, such as a ruptured disc, spinal stenosis, or tumors.
+It visualizes structures of the spine that an X-ray cannot capture, such as a ruptured disc, spinal stenosis, or tumors.
 Using a computer, CT scanning creates a three-dimensional image from a series of two-dimensional images.

 Myelograms

 They increase the diagnosis of X-ray and CT images.
-In this procedure, a contrast dye is injected into the spinal canal, making it possible for a compression of the spinal cord and nerves, caused by herniated discs or fractures, to be seen on an X-ray or CT scan.
+In this procedure, the doctor injects a contrast dye into the spinal canal to enable visualization of compression of the spinal cord and nerves, caused by herniated discs or fractures, on an X-ray or computerized tomography (CT) scan.

 Leave a reply